 The Department is known as a leader in the study and practice of urban education, student testing and assessment, teacher and continuing education and development – particularly in urban, multi-ethnic environments, early childhood development, and issues of access, equity, and quality facing K-12 and higher education.

 Here, faculty and students work together to solve the most pressing issues facing education today.
 This collaborative, dynamic environment helps students develop the skills they need to become leading education professionals in the 21st century.

-The Department of Education at the UCLA Graduate School of Education and Information Studies has been named the nation’s top graduate school of education by U.S. News and World Report in their 2019 annual rankings of American Graduate Educational Institutions.
+The Department of Education at the UCLA School of Education and Information Studies has been named the nation’s top public graduate school of education by U.S. News and World Report in their 2022 annual rankings of American Graduate Educational Institutions.

 UCLA Education is #1 in the Nation

 The UCLA Department of Education has been named the number one public graduate school of education in the nation by U.S. News & World Report.
 The Department is known as a leader in the study of urban education and the development and support of teachers and school leaders strongly committed to social justice.
 Read More >

 Message from the Chair

 On behalf of our faculty, staff and students, welcome to the UCLA’s Department of Education.
 As chair of the number one graduate school of education at one of the world’s leading public universities, I invite you to learn more about the array of degrees we offer in research and practice.